kserve/kserve/docs/samples/explanation/art/mnist/README.md

 # Using ART to get adversarial examples for MNIST classifications

-This is an example of how to get adversarial examples designed to trick models into predicting incorrectly using the [Adversarial Robustness Toolbox (ART)](https://adversarial-robustness-toolbox.org/) on KFServing.
+This is an example to show how adversarially modified inputs can trick models to predict incorrectly to highlight model vulnerability to adversarial attacks.
+It is using the [Adversarial Robustness Toolbox (ART)](https://adversarial-robustness-toolbox.org/) on KFServing.
 ART provides tools that enable developers to evaluate, defend, and verify ML models and applications against adversarial threats.
+Apart from giving capabilities to craft [adversarial attacks](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/ART-Attacks), it also provides [algorithms to defend](https://github.com/Trusted-AI/adversarial-robustness-toolbox/wiki/ART-Defences) against them.

 We will be using the MNIST dataset which is a dataset of handwritten digits and find adversarial examples which will can make the model predict a classification incorrectly, thereby showing the vulnerability of the model against adversarial attacks.

 To deploy the inferenceservice with v1beta1 API